jaysen/blog/wiki/bliki.md

 ## The Bliki Site
-- A blog and wiki
+- A blog and wiki [Bliki on c2 wiki](http://wiki.c2.com/?Bliki)
-- using Github pages
+- using Github repo and/or Github pages.
-- with Jekyll or similar to convert md to html using templates
+- with Jekyll or similar to convert md to html using templates.
 - Combining it with an Obsidian.md vault

+## Plain Github Repo Option
+- this is currently what I'm using
+- blog and wiki files in a github repo
+- linking between files using markdown links
+- no static site generation

 ## Static Site Generator Options
 - Jekyll - used by Github pages, and I've used it before...